 How do we meet our redesign ambition for care management?
 The first step is targeting populations prioritized by risk factors.

 Provider organizations must first determine which patients to focus on for ongoing management.
 They do this based on risk stratification of a population that uses a mix of clinical and claims data.

 This pyramid, which might be familiar, is a way for organizations to take various sets of data and segment populations appropriately.
 Administrators of effective care management programs do a good job identifying their high-cost, rising-risk, moderate-risk and healthy patients.
-They know effective care management is not about managing one population--it is about managing three populations at a minimum and, often, even more.
+They know effective care management is not about managing one population—it is about managing three populations at a minimum and, often, even more.

 The following questions are a wonderful start for segmenting populations by risk factors in order to allocate appropriate staffing:

 - Who are the high-cost and rising-risk patients whose needs we must anticipate today?

 - Who are the patients with both multiple conditions and multiple risk factors?

 - Which patients are moving into rising-risk and moderate-risk populations?

 - Which populations demonstrate gaps in care—patients for whom we are doing everything possible to ensure their needs are met in order to prevent cycling into the rising-risk or high-cost population categories?